-County Design Criteria for Construction of Storm Drains

-The proposed project would direct stormwater into a swale behind the retaining wall (and from downspouts across the site) into a private storm drain system at the northwest corner of the site.
+County Design Criteria for Construction of Storm Drains See memo to file relating to changes to this section recommended by CDI Director at 12/16 ZA hearing The proposed project would direct stormwater into a swale behind the retaining wall (and from downspouts across the site) into a private storm drain system at the northwest corner of the site.
 The Public Works Design Criteria, which details the acceptable construction methods for streets, storm drains, sanitary sewers, water systems, and driveways in the unincorporated County, states that the altering of drainage patterns from their natural flow path ("diversion") is disallowed without approval by the Director of Public Works.